seanpmaxwell/Typescript-Best-Practices/README.md

 ## Comments

 - Use `/** Comment */` above each function declaration ALWAYS.
-This will help the eyes when scrolling through comments.
+This will help the eyes when scrolling through large files.
 - Use `//` for comments inside of functions.

 ```typescript